MKLab-ITI/JGNN/tutorials/Models.md

 Approximating ideal parameter values for a model requires three steps: a) selecting an optimization scheme responsible for updating parameters based on backpropagated errors, b) selecting a loss function quantifying how much model outputs deviate from optimal ones and c) repeatedly calling one of the model's overloaded `Model.trainSample` methods for a number of epochs.
-For the sake of simplicity, consider a single sample before we discuss how to handle multiple ones.
+For the sake of simplicity, in the following example we consider a single sample before we discuss how to handle multiple ones:

 ```java